alandgton/activism-mailbot/README.md

 # Activism Mail Bot

-In light of recent events, I have created this Python script to send an email (using the template from nomoreracistcops.github.io) to a list of elected US officials (found in `recipients.py`).
-The script randomly switches out nouns/verbs/adverbs with synonyms to make each message unique.
+In light of recent events, I have created this Python script to send emails (using the template from nomoreracistcops.github.io) to a list of over 80 elected US officials.
+The script varies sentence structures for each message and randomly switches out nouns, verbs, adverbs, and adjectives with synonyms to make each email unique.

 **This script only works for gmail accounts.**